juliariec/juliariec.com/src/pages/posts/good-over-perfect.md

 **My audience is me.**

-And the most important thing is to *stick with it* .
+And the most important thing is to *stick with it*.

-## The Challenges
+## The challenges

 I'm already getting distracted by ideas about [digital gardens](https://maggieappleton.com/garden-history) and personal knowledge bases.
-I want to try [Fruition](https://fruitionsite.com/) .
-I want to try [Obsidian](https://obsidian.md/) .
+I want to try [Fruition](https://fruitionsite.com/).
+I want to try [Obsidian](https://obsidian.md/).

 I have to reel myself back in from trying to find the perfect system and instead focus on committing to the one I currently have.